paigeweber13/emily-art-store/README.md

 A store and portfolio for Emily Coulter to showcase her art. **Releases Every Sunday**

+# How to start the server
+ * type `bundle install && bundle exec rails s` in the terminal.
+ * open the page `localhost:3000` in your browser

 # Dependencies:
  * Ruby 2.6.0
  * Boostrap and sass for styling